DHIVYADHARSHNI-54/integration-of-satellite-and-drone-data-of-real-time-health-monitoring/README.md

  ## 3.Optics:
  For light reflecting at an interface between two media with refractive indices n1and n2 , for normal incidence, the amplitude reflection coefficient (r).Optics play a crucial role in both drone and satellite technology, serving as the "eyes" that collect vast amounts of data about the Earth's surface and atmosphere.
-While the platforms differ significantly in scale and operation, the fundamental principles of optics for remote sensing remain similar.

  ![image](https://github.com/user-attachments/assets/97db001c-2c3b-41d0-8564-274939dff6da)